Phase transition of the 3-majority opinion dynamics with noisy interactions

-The communication network we focus on is the complete graph $ G = K_n $ with self loops in the binary opinion case, i.e.\ $ \Sigma = \{\myalpha, \mybeta\}$.
-For the symmetry of the network, the state of the process is fully characterized by the number of nodes supporting a given opinion, which implies that the nodes do not require unique IDs.
+Since the communication network is complete, knowledge of the graph's size implies that the process's state is fully characterized by the number of nodes supporting a given opinion.
 Hence, we can write $M_t=(a_t,b_t)$, where $a_t$ is the number of the nodes supporting opinion $\myalpha$ at time $t$, and $b_t$ is the analogous for opinion $\mybeta$.
-Moreover, since at each time $t$, $a_t+b_t=n$, it suffices to know $\{b_t\}_{t \geq 0}$ to fully describe the process.